lf94/kenzie/README.md

 ## Printing

-This model was built with a 0.2mm extrusion height in mind.
+This model was built with a 0.2mm extrusion height and 0.4mm extrusion nozzle in mind.
 Any higher and no guarantee this will print properly.

 It's highly suggested to do a print test with the small clips, to be sure measurements are correct.
 This will save you from printing the entire stand,